-To manage and operate the county’s household waste recycling centres (HWRCs).
-Increase the rate of recycling across the HWRCs and reduce reliance on landfill.
+H W Martin Waste Ltd manages and operates Durham’s household waste recycling centres (HWRCs) on behalf of Durham County Council.
+We helped increase the rate of recycling across the county’s HWRC’s and reduce reliance on landfill.

 The purpose of any HWRC is to provide local residents with a safe and convenient facility where they can take their unwanted items, as well as materials that are generally too large to go into their bins at home.